Skip to content

 • Engineering

 Design it.
 Solder it.
 Watch it fly.
-Electronical Engineer at Tulip Tech: own BMS circuits and PCBs from first schematic to production.
+Electronics Engineer at Tulip Tech: own BMS circuits and PCBs from first schematic to production.
 450 Wh/kg, MoD-backed, Den Bosch.

 Job description